 Prior to that, he also graduated with top honors from his Bachelor's degree with Mark Tucker at the HfMT Hamburg in 2021.

 In October 2021, Matthias Dähling made his stage debut in a new production of Shostakovich's "The Nose" at the Bavarian State Opera under Vladimir Jurowski.
 In the 2023/24 season, he returns to the Bavarian State Opera for a revival of the piece.

 Matthias is passionate about song repertoire and increasing the recognition for the countertenor voice in this area.
-He is part of the 2022/23 'Wigmore Hall French Song Exchange’ and will appear in recitals at the Wigmore Hall in London and the Salle Cortot in Paris.
+He has been part of the 2022/23 'Wigmore Hall French Song Exchange’ and appeared in recitals at the Wigmore Hall in London and the Salle Cortot in Paris.